Responsible Sourcing Case Study:

 Sustainable Barley Sourcing in the UK

-Molson Coors (UK & Ireland) uses 150,000 tonnes of barley each year, so even before quality is taken into account, the procurement team has its work cut out to ensure sufficient supply.
-In 2008, Molson Coors in partnership with our major grain merchant, Frontier Agriculture, and facilitated by the English Farming and Food Partnerships (EFFP) – set up the Molson Coors Growers Group (MCGG), dedicated to ensuring a regular and guaranteed supply of top-quality barley.
-The 137 members of the group now supply more than 37,000 tonnes of barley for Molson Coors.
+Molson Coors (UK & Ireland) uses 150,000 tonnes of British barley each year, so even before quality is taken into account, we have our work cut out to ensure sufficient supply.
+In 2008, Molson Coors in partnership with our major grain merchant, Frontier Agriculture, and facilitated by the European Food and Farming Partnership (EFFP) – set up the Molson Coors Growers Group (MCGG), dedicated to ensuring a regular and guaranteed supply of top-quality barley.
+The 157 members of the group now supply more than 47,000 tonnes of barley for Molson Coors.

 The group’s purpose is to: